ocaml/dune/doc/dev/rule-streaming.md

 processed.
 The API of `gen_rules` is in fact a bit more complex, but the above definition is enough for the purpose of this document.

-The first thing `gen_rules` do is analyse the directory it is given.
-If the directory correspond to a source directory with a `dune` file, `gen_rules` will dispatch the call to the part of `dune_rules` that parses and interprets the `dune` file.
+The first thing `gen_rules` does is analyse the directory it is given.
+If the directory corresponds to a source directory with a `dune` file, `gen_rules` will dispatch the call to the part of `dune_rules` that parses and interprets the `dune` file.
 This is the simplest case, but even in this case there are some things worth mentioning.